SuboptimalEng/slime-sim-webgpu/README.md

 # 🦠 Slime Sim WebGPU

-This repository contains the code for my physarum slime mold simulation.
+This repository contains the code for my slime mold simulation.
 I made it to learn more about WebGPU and compute shaders.
 It's essentially a recreation of Sebastian Lague's coding adventure (albiet with fewer features).